Chip-Biscuit/James-Bond-Quantum-of-Solace-PC-Fix-Controller-Support/README.md

 <img width="1427" height="1697" alt="Screenshot_2026-01-28_144241" src="https://github.com/user-attachments/assets/55936bd2-a10b-4fbd-bfb8-24066e4a6ae5" />

-you can use controller also for the FOV toggle and FPS toggle by default it would be RB + left FPS toggle, RB + right FOV toggle. if you change the hotkeys for FOV and FPS here:
+you can use controller also for the FOV toggle and FPS toggle by default it would be LB + left FPS toggle, LB + right FOV toggle. if you change the hotkeys for FOV and FPS here:

         [FOV]
         hotkey_vk=0x05